franklang/nkd-show-more-list/README.md

 -----

 Just initialize the plug-in on an HTML UL/OL element, ID or class (on an UL/OL element), and set a value within the **data-visible-amount** attribute.
-Keep HTML and classes structure.
+Keep HTML and classes structure as shown below.

 ```html
 <script type="text/javascript">